fuzz/remote/blog/plastic.markdown

 rather a genuine advancement in human consciousness and communication.
 This is also how I feel about distributed teams.

+(TODO: In following paragraph, mention example of routing all emails into Google Group email lists as way to for collective lore? https://stripe.com/blog/scaling-email-transparency)

 A well-run distributed team primarily communicates via group text chat like Slack.
 As much as possible all communication happens in various channels that form by team or project or whatever fits best.
 Communication happens asynchronously, transparently and is immutably logged.
-Conversations are not lost or forgotten.
+Conversations are not lost or forgotten; they are viewable and searchable.
 People can be included in conversations more easily because they can participate asynchronously.
 New group members can quickly be brought up to speed on a given topic or issue by referring them to relevant logs.
 Cross referencing code commits with tickets and publishing changes either directly to a group's room or to a "newsfeed" room provides amazing documentation.
-If I want to know why something was done I can look at the commit, find the ticket and find all the relevant discussion about that, how the solution was worked out--it may have required something beyond just code such as infrastructure changes or contacting a service provider.
+If I want to know why something was done I can look at the commit, find the ticket and find all the relevant discussion.
+The changes as well as the context in which decisions were made are at my fingertips.
 Colocated teams can do this somewhat, but there will always be large gaps that require relying on people's memories of events to resolve.
-Fitbit > trying to remember what happened.
-You may say the need for this does not come up often and you would be correct, but when it does come up it can save days or even weeks of time.
+(TODO: rephrase the following sentence, it didn't flow well on my first read of article) Fitbit > trying to remember what happened.
 It can be a lifesaver in time-sensitive situations like production outages.
 It can help prevent service regressions.
 As technologists we love data, we can learn from data, we can use data to improve our processes.
 Distributed teams produce more and richer data